JuniorBecari10/dotfiles/README.md

 - typescript-language-server
 - vue-language-server

+## Notes

+- Because of recent updates that break compatibility, the package `gdk-pixbuf2` is pinned to the `2.42.12-2` version;
+- Also because of this and other reasons (such as sync with newer packages I may add here), the `.bashrc` file has an alias called `updateall`, which installs those packages, updates the system and doesn't update `gdk-pixbuf2`, ensuring compatibility (with at least known packages).
+So, when updating your system, run `updateall` (no `sudo`, it already calls the script as such), instead of plain `sudo pacman -Syu`.

 ## How to Install

 Before installing, make sure you have a stable internet connection.
 If you're using Wi-Fi, consider setupping it first using `iwctl`.